Ecommerce in Poland

 Ecommerce customers in Poland

-As of July 2013 there are 38.3 million people living in Poland, of which 24.9 million were internet users in 2013.
-It’s now estimated about 65% of the total Polish population has access to the internet.
-About 30% of Poles shop online.
-Based on research from Gemius, the most purchased products in the Polish ecommerce sector were clothing and accessories, books, CDs, films and multimedia.
+There are over 38 million people living in Poland, of which 77 percent can be seen as internet users.
+And in 2020, 80 percent of internet users shopped online.
+Based on research from Gemius, the most purchased products in the Polish ecommerce sector were clothing and accessories, books, CDs, films, and multimedia.
 According to data from yStats.com the most widely offered product categories were home/garden, followed by sports/hobbies and clothing/shoes.

 The ecommerce market in Poland